iahsanujunda/iahsanujunda.github.io/source/_posts/Intuition-to-Recommender-System-for-Implicit-Feedback-Dataset.md

 where

 * $U$ is an orthonormal matrix, whose columns are left singular vector
-* $\Sigma$ is diagonal matrix, whose diagonals are called singular values
+* $\Sigma$ is a diagonal matrix, whose diagonals are called singular values
 * $V$ is an orthonormal matrix, whose columns are right singular vectors

 The dimension of each submatrices will be determined based on the original values of $R$, however we can select only top $k$ singular values of each submatrices, therefore the dimension of our submatrices will be: